Kevaughn Tavernier

-Kevaughn Tavernier (born February 24, 2006) is a Canadian soccer player.
+Kevaughn Tavernier (born February 24, 2006) is a Canadian soccer player who plays for Forge FC in the Canadian Premier League.

 Early life

 Tavernier played youth soccer with Glen Shields SC.

 Club career

 In 2023, he began playing with Sigma FC in League1 Ontario.
 In his season debut, he scored a brace, earning the league's performance of the week honour.

 In June 2023, he signed a developmental contract with Canadian Premier League club Forge FC.
 On September 9, he made his professional debut in a substitute appearance against Cavalry FC; he then made his first start the following week, on September 17, against Valour FC.
 In October of the same year, he was a part of the Forge squad that won their fourth league title, following a 2–1 victory over Cavalry FC in the play-off final.
 On February 13, 2024, Tavernier scored his first professional goal for Forge FC in a round one CONCACAF Champions Cup match against Mexican side Guadalajara.
 In March 2024, he went on trial with AS Monaco's reserves.
 In 2024, while playing with Sigma FC, he was named the League1 Ontario Young Player of the Season and a league Second Team All-Star.

+On January 30, 2026, he returned to Forge FC, signing a multi-year professional contract, after last playing for the club in 2024.